mlresearch/v124/_posts/2020-08-27-ustyuzhaninov20a.md

 ---
 title: Compositional uncertainty in deep Gaussian processes
-abstract: "{Gaussian processes (GPs) are nonparametric priors over functions.
+abstract: Gaussian processes (GPs) are nonparametric priors over functions.
 Fitting a GP implies computing a posterior distribution of functions consistent with the observed data.
 Similarly, deep Gaussian processes (DGPs) should allow us to compute a posterior distribution of compositions of multiple functions giving rise to the